 Some of the biggest factors to affect costs include:

-- The type of interaction and features you want to include
+- The type of interactions and features you want to include

-- Whether or not you wish to integrate your solution with back-end systems, e.g., interact with your website
+- Whether or not you want to integrate your solution with back-end systems, e.g., interact with your website

 - Whether you want your solution to be future-proof, so you can keep it updated with content remotely